thecheis/Boston-Icons/README.md

 An elegant and sober look for your desktop.

-It is intended to be used with GNOME Shell 3.32 or higher and adapt well with Adwaita.
+It is intended to be used with GNOME Shell 3.32 or higher and adapt well with its default settings.

 For maximum enjoyment, it's recommended to visualize Files/Nautilus content at 100-133%.

 ### Do you like my work and do you want support it?
 You can make a donation.
-Every support is really appreciated. :wink:
+Every little support is really appreciated. :heart:

 <p align="center">
   <a href="https://www.paypal.me/ChrisDiaz" target="_blank"><img src="https://i.ibb.co/2tNWPsF/Support-Pay-Pal.png" title="Support with PayPal"></a>